Tux/CSV/CONTRIBUTING.md

 # Requirements

-For perl6, you cannot code in my style without [Slang::Tuxic](https://github.com/FROGGS/p6-Slang-Tuxic), but that is only needed for whitespace issues.
+For raku, you cannot code in my style without [Slang::Tuxic](https://github.com/FROGGS/p6-Slang-Tuxic), but that is only needed for whitespace issues.
 You can do correct indentation without it.